merafiulhoque/url-shortener-client/README.md

 # 🔗 URL Shortener --- Frontend

-A modern frontend for a full-stack URL management platform.
-The application provides authenticated URL management, premium link controls, analytics, visitor logs, QR-code generation, and a polished dashboard experience.
+A modern frontend for a full-stack URL management platform with authentication, URL management, premium features, analytics, visitor tracking, QR-code generation, and a production dashboard.

 ## ✨ Features